reetcho/SecretSantaEmailExtractor/README.md

   - Use this password in the code to log in to the email

 - After setting the email credentials, set the email message and the names and emails of participants.
 You are now ready to run the notebook and send the Secret Santa emails!

+## Note

+- If any of the participants’ email addresses are incorrect, the sending email account will receive a message saying the email could not be delivered.
+- Make sure all participants’ names are unique to avoid confusion when assigning Secret Santa pairings.